mitchness/DoorDilemma/README.md

             behind.
 Larry is sandwiched between two troops of girl scouts.
 Looking sheepish.

  * Scene 4.
 Larry enters a revolving door.
 A pair of kids are in there.
 Playing, having fun.
-The make the door stop suddenly.
-Laughing
+They make the door stop suddenly.
+One of the boys is laughing on his knees.
+In the middle of the revolving door.
 Larry almost falls.
 More of this.
             As the kids start laughing harder and harder.
 Larry has a harder and harder time.